nagcloudlab/java-devsecops-batch3/week3/dev-ops/CI_CD_LAB_Steps.md

 ---------------------------------------------

--> create pipeline project in jenkins
+-> create pipeline project in jenkins with SCM
--> confifure sonar & nexus credentials in jenkins server
+-> confifure sonar & nexus credentials in jenkins server -> install sonar-scanner and HTML-publisher plugins

 ----------------------------------------------